davetimmins/create-react-app-arcgis/README.md

+This project takes the base creat-react-app and adds the ArcGIS JS API v4.1 (and redux and react-bootstrap).

+Below is the standard create-react-app readme

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.